Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Prone Crawl**

-    Being prone doesn’t impose disadvantage on your ranged weapon attacks.
+    Being prone doesn’t impose dis:d20-adv:**Advantage** on your ranged weapon attacks.

 - **Sniper**

-    Attacking a prone target doesn’t impose disadvantage on your ranged weapon attack rolls if the target is within your weapon’s normal range.
+    Attacking a prone target doesn’t impose dis:d20-adv:**Advantage** on your ranged weapon attack rolls if the target is within your weapon’s normal range.

 - **Steady Aim**

-    If you haven’t moved since the start of your turn, you can use a bonus action to steady your aim.
-Until the end of your next turn, you have advantage on the next ranged weapon attack roll you make.
+    If you haven’t moved since the start of your turn, you can use a :rsc-bonus-action:**Bonus Action** to steady your aim.
+Until the end of your next turn, you have :d20-adv:**Advantage** on the next ranged weapon attack roll you make.
 This effect ends early if you move or take damage.

----

-#### Martial Adept
+### Martial Adept
 *1st-level Feat*

 **Prerequisites:** Proficiency with any Martial Weapon